pkucnc/qemu_blog/tcg_ir.md

 ---
 layout: default
-title: Tcg P1
+title: 07.1 TCG IR generation
 ---

-# A deep dive into QEMU: The Tiny Code Generator (TCG), part 1
+# A deep dive into QEMU: The Tiny Code Generator (TCG), part 1, IR generation

 This blog post details some internals of the QEMU TCG engine, the machinery responsible for executing target instructions on the host.

-You should have already read [Execution loop](exec.md) and [Breakpoints handling](brk.md) blog posts to have some pointers.
+You should have already read [Execution loop](exec.html) and [Breakpoints handling](brk.html) blog posts to have some pointers.

 ## Be kind rewind